-An environment filled with distractions will excessively stimulate your child.
+An environment filled with distractions will excessively stimulate your child and affect his attention span.
 Create an appropriate environment where he can pay attention to the activity itself.

 Provide activities of appropriate energy level

-Too many high-energy activities consecutively will cause him to become tired.
+Too many high-energy activities consecutively will cause him to become tired, which affects his attention span.
 Similarly, too many low-energy ones can leave him feeling restless as he isn’t moving around much.

 Ensure activities offer appropriate complexity